jrnl-org/jrnl/README.md

     jrnl --tags

 you'll get a list of all tags you used in your journal, sorted by most frequent.
-Tags occuring several times in the same entry are only counted as one.
+Tags occurring several times in the same entry are only counted as one.

 ### JSON export